ShakChunni/InnateInsight/README.md

 Feel free to explore the live website by visiting [Innate Insight Website](https://www.innateinsight.org) and delve into the world of market research, expertise, and strategic insights.

-### Contributions

-Contributions, feedback, and suggestions are more than welcome!
-If you'd like to get involved, feel free to fork this repository and submit pull requests to help enhance and improve the website.

-### License

-This project is open-source and is licensed under the [MIT License](LICENSE).

 ### Contact

-For inquiries about the project or to learn more about Innate Insight, please reach out to us at contact@innateinsight.com
+For inquiries about the project or to learn more about Innate Insight, please reach out to us at <ashfaq601230@gmail.com>